andriniaina/FsMocks/README.md

 NuGet
 ---------------------
-Get the latest package [here](https://www.nuget.org/packages/FsMocks/)
+Get the latest package [here](https://www.nuget.org/packages/FsMocks/).
+This package is compiled against F# 3.0.
+If you wish to use F# 3.1, download and compile the source code.

 Samples
 ---------------------